 One of many reservoirs built across Devon during the 19th century, Burrator is perhaps the most picturesque, offering easy flat paths to follow, each offering fabulous views – including Sheepstor, which looms large above it.

-It takes roughly two hours to walk around the reservoir, taking you past old bridges and granite walls, quiet country lanes, moorlands and woodlands as well as the reservoir’s impressive dam wall.
-It is popular with families and dog walkers.
+It takes roughly two hours to walk around the reservoir, taking you past old bridges and granite walls, country lanes, moorlands and woodlands as well as the reservoir’s impressive dam wall.
+The route is popular with families and dog walkers.

 Starting at the National Park Visitor Centre in Princetown, the path heads out through the hills, taking in Ditsworthy Warren House, a Bronze Age burial site, the remains of a 19th century warrening area and majestic 360-degree views.
 When Steven Spielberg filmed here, he said he’d never seen such an abundance of natural beauty.